laspg/SIO221A/FAQ.md

 # Frequently Asked Questions

-1. I have already created the SIO221A environment.
-How do I add the environment to the list of available kernels?
+**1. I have already created the SIO221A environment.
+How do I add the environment to the list of available kernels?**

 - Linux/Mac
 Open the terminal and run